arkandias/geyser/README.md

 - `stop` to stop Geyser
 - `restart` to restart Geyser
 - `update` to update Geyser
+- `reset` to starts a fresh configuration
-- `reset` to make a backup of the database and starts a fresh configuration
+- `backup` to make a backup of the databases
+- `restore` to restore a backup of the databases

 Use these command with one of the following options: